 Once you have all of the documents combined into one, you need to accept or reject all of the changes and comments.
 Normally, you will reject all comments - after you address the issue!
-Make sure the Reviewing Toolbar is displayed (View menu, Toolbars, then Reviewing).
+Make sure the Reviewing Ribbon is displayed (click on the Review tab).

-Use the Next and Previous icons in the Reviewing Toolbar to move back and forth to the various changes.
+Use the Next and Previous icons in the Reviewing Ribbon to move back and forth to the various changes.

-- To accept a change, click on the changed text (or use the arrow to get to the change), and then click the Accept icon () in the Reviewing Toolbar.
-You can accept all changes at once by clicking on the pulldown next to the Accept icon and selecting Accept All Changes in Document. - To reject a change, click on the changed text, and then click the Reject icon (in the Reviewing Toolbar.
-You can reject all changes at once by clicking on the pulldown next to the Reject icon and selecting Reject All Changes in Document. - To view what your document would look like with all changes accepted, click on the right-most pulldown menu of the Reviewing Toolbar and select Final.
+- To accept a change, click on the changed text (or use the arrow to get to the change), and then click the Accept icon in the Reviewing Ribbon.
+You can accept all changes at once by clicking on the pulldown next to the Accept icon and selecting Accept All Changes in Document. - To reject a change, click on the changed text, and then click the Reject icon () in the Reviewing Ribbon.
+You can reject all changes at once by clicking on the pulldown next to the Reject icon and selecting Reject All Changes in Document. - To view what your document would look like with all changes accepted, select Final in the Tracking area of the Reviewing Ribbon.
 Note that you will still need to accept or reject all the changes; this is just for viewing, you still need to accept or reject all of the changes before your document is complete.